Version 5, valid from 24th October 2022

 6.3 In case it is established after the conclusion of the contract that the Buyer shall not be able to fulfil its contractual obligations, the Seller may, before fulfilling its contractual obligations, require from the Buyer a relevant insurance of this obligations or the payment of the purchase price by advance payment.
 The Seller may retain the supply of the goods to the Buyer until then.
 After the expiry of the date set by the Seller for the Buyer to ensure additional insurances or the advance payment, the Seller may withdraw from the contract without notice.

-7.1 The goods shall remain the property of the Seller even after being handed over to the Buyer’s possession, namely until the Buyer pays the entire purchase price and any other eventual obligations toward the Seller.
+7.1 The goods shall remain the property of the Seller even after being handed over to the Buyer’s possession, namely until the Buyer pays the entire purchase price and any other eventual obligations toward the Seller (particularly statutory interests on late payment, etc).
 The Buyer shall be entitled to further sell the products, to which the Seller’s retention of title applies, or may use them for production purposes, under the condition that this is the Buyer’s normal business process and that the Buyer is not late with its payment obligations toward the Seller.
-In case the Buyer keeps selling the goods to its customers, the Buyer shall have to assign all claims to its customers due to the sale of these goods to the Seller as insurance.
-The Buyer shall be liable to inform the Seller and the debtor about the assigned claims.
-In the message the Buyer shall provide all the data that the Seller might require for the eventual recovery of these claims.
-The Buyer shall also inform its debtor about the retention of title and the cession of claims.
+Already with this (sales) contract, the Buyer cedes in advance all claims obtained by the Buyer with regard to further sale of the goods supplied by the Seller with extended retention of title to the Buyer to collateralize its claims obtained on the basis of the sales contract with regard to unpaid purchase prices.
+The Seller already accepts these claims.
+If the Buyer fails to use the goods within the framework of its regular business process or if the Buyer is late in settling its obligations toward the Seller, the Buyer shall have to inform its buyer (user) about the cessation of the claim and extended retention of title on the goods.
+The Buyer shall provide to the Seller all the data that the Seller might require for a possible recovery of ceded claims.

 8.1 The Buyer shall be liable to immediately inspect the goods or as soon as possible.
 The Buyer must immediately point out possible manifest material defects, however, not later than 8 days from the supply date.
 In case of hidden defects, the Buyer shall issue a complaint immediately, however, not later than 8 days since discovering it.
 The Seller shall not be liable for hidden defects which become apparent 180 days after receiving the goods.